MaxHalleran/tinyApp/README.md

 -Run the development web server using the `node express_server.js` command or the npm start command.

 ## Dev log

+v0.9.4-Tested each feature and removed any debugging code left over

+v0.9.3-Refactored the server into having Router methods and integrated proper REST protocols

 v0.9.2-Cleaned up the code and organized it into seperate, easier to read files and folders.